All Episodes

 Why aren't we putting the same technology into that?

-We put military bases all over this country.
+We've put military bases all over this country.

 Why not build them into the wall?

-Great training, great place for the military to be stationed so they can start doing this type of training.
+And I think that in that area, we have mountains, we have deserts, we have swamp regions, great training, great place for the military to be stationed so they can start doing this type of training.

-And that was you, Maria.
+And that quickly, let me ask you, Maria.

-Maria, what happened to you when you worked at Univision, Telemundo, and fake news CNN.
+Maria, what happened to you when you worked at Univision, Telemundo, and Fake News CNN?

 That's the truth.